caiobegotti/Lost-Photos-Found/README.markdown

 To install the basic dependencies via PyPI:

 ```
-pip install imapclient
-pip install keyring
-pip install chardet
+pip install -r requirements.txt
 ```

 Your Python installation is supposed to have the ```email``` module by the way.
-Tests have been done using Python 2.7.3rc2.
+Tests have been done using Python 2.7.x.

 Once your environment is ready just run ```./lpf.py```.
 It will create a basic config file and aks for your credentials.
 The config file is in ~/.LostPhotosFound/config by default, if you ever need to change it.